SuffolkLITLab/legal-tech-class/class/docs/testing/testing-scenarios.md

 necessarily each combination of possible forms, which would immediately increase your scenarios by a factor of 25.

+### What features should be tested, and in which combinations?

+The goal of scenario-based testing is to approximate real-world use cases.

+Yet it's also important to provide good coverage of the features that your tool has and makes available, because a user may decide to make use of functionality that you did not anticipate.

+Make sure your testing scenarios cover:

+1. Inputs that trigger a new branch of your form (showing or hiding a screen or follow-up question)
+1. Inputs that trigger a new form
+1. Inputs that trigger computed values (as opposed to ones that are copied into the form literally, without being transformed in any way)
+1. Inputs that trigger an addendum.
+These can generally all be tested at once.
+1. Reason in advance about combinations of inputs that may interact.
+For
+   example: code that triggers an addendum is probably independent of code that shows or hides follow-up questions.
+You may be able to safely test all of the addenda at once.

 ## Developing a testing strategy

 You should now have between 5-10 scenarios to test.
 You should come up with at